FREE SHIPPING on purchases over 1,500 CZK 📦

 • Lack of necessary nutrients

-• Incorrect, difficult-to-absorb form of the substance
+• Incorrect, poorly absorbable form of the substance

 • Excess of certain nutrients and risk of toxicity